ssfilatov/ssfilatov.github.io/index.md

 * In some cases asynchronous code will improve your application vastly.

-If you are new to async features in python - here's good article https://snarky.ca/how-the-heck-does-async-await-work-in-python-3-5/
+If you are new to async features in python - here's good article [How the heck does async await work in python3.5](https://snarky.ca/how-the-heck-does-async-await-work-in-python-3-5/)

 This page contains thoughts on making [Openstack Horizon](https://github.com/openstack/horizon) faster by making it work with async requests.